 The latest news and insights from Hanley Wood’s outspoken experts and key thought-leaders throughout the residential and commercial design and construction industry.

-Jeff Leieritz / Associated Builders and Contractors, Inc / June 13, 2014
+Jeff Leieritz / Associated Builders and Contractors, Inc / August 4, 2014

 Washington, D.C. – Associated Builders and Contractors (ABC) Chief Economist Anirban Basu, American Institute of Architects (AIA) Chief Economist Kermit Baker and National Association of Home Builders (NAHB) Chief Economist David Crowe provided a collaborative economic forecast today combining their expert economic analysis on leading, present and lagging economic indicators.

 “A combination of low interest rates; wealth effects stemming from a booming stock market and rising home prices; surging energy production; and expanding industrial output has helpedRead More

 Rose Quint / Eye on Housing / August 8, 2014

 Unlike recent news that builders continue to face serious difficulties finding lots and labor to build new homes, a survey conducted by NAHB in July shows that shortages of key building materials have actually eased in 2014.
 In fact, only 15% of builders reported some or serious shortages of trusses or clay bricks, the highest incidence among the more than 20 materials builders were asked about.
 Fourteen percent reported shortages of each windows/doors, gypsum wall board, and cabinets.